1st Edition

 Biography

-Fred Dervin is Professor of Multicultural Education at the University of Helsinki, Finland.
-Prof. Dervin specializes in intercultural communication education, the sociology of multiculturalism, and student and academic mobility.
-He has widely published in different languages (over 200 articles and 80 books).
-His latest book with Routledge includes Communicating around Interculturality in Research and Education (2023).
-Over a career of 25 years, Dervin has managed to make substantial contributions to scholarship on interculturality in both communication and education around the world.
+Fred Dervin is a Professor of Multicultural Education at the University of Helsinki, Finland.
+Professor Dervin specialises in intercultural communication education, the sociology of multiculturalism, and student and academic mobility.
+He is widely published in different languages (over 200 articles and 80 books).
+Recent books published with Routledge include Communicating around Interculturality in Research and Education (2023), The Paradoxes of Interculturality: A Toolbox of Out-of-the-box Ideas for Intercultural Communication Education (2022), and Flexing Interculturality (with Hamza R’boul; 2023).
+Over a career of 25 years, Dervin has made substantial contributions to scholarship on interculturality in both communication and education.